Senate passes new Russian sanctions bill, tying Trump's hands

 The measure will now go to the House of Representatives where the path forward is not clear.
 "The speaker was a vocal proponent of the last round of sanctions and believes we must do more to hold Russia accountable," said AshLee Strong, a spokesperson for House Speaker Paul Ryan.
 "The Foreign Affairs Committee is reviewing the details in this latest sanctions package being voted on in the Senate, and after that we will determine a path ahead in the House."

-If it passes the House, President Donald Trump would have to either sign or veto a bill that the White House has not publicly weighed in on yet.
+If it passes the House, President Donald Trump would have to either sign or veto a bill that the White House has had little response to so far.

-The Senate passed the bill, which also includes additional sanctions on Iran, by an overwhelming 98-2 vote.
+White House Principle Deputy Press Secretary Sarah Huckabee Sanders said the administration remains "committed" to the existing sanctions against Russia, calling them the "best tool" for compelling Russia to honor its commitments to resolve the conflict in Ukraine.
+Asked if they felt handcuffed by the Senate actions, Sanders demurred, saying that because the process was still ongoing, there was no final product to weigh in on.

 The sanctions are in response to a trio of Russian actions, including their interference in the 2016 election, engagement in Syria and invasion of Crimea.
 Trump has been reluctant to address Russian’s involvement and has repeatedly praised the country and President Vladimir Putin.